Interim measures in the process of enforcement of foreign judgments and arbitral awards in Ukraine

 Participation in international trade carries a number of risks, the main among which is to ensure the proper fulfillment by non-resident counterparties of their commitments.

-Geographical search of assets and jurisdictions to provide effective recovery is wide enough.
-As evidenced by the court practice of recent years, Ukraine is one of the countries with favorable legal climate in terms of the recognition and enforcement of foreign judgments and arbitral awards on its territory.
+The geographical search of assets and jurisdictions to provide effective recovery is wide enough.
+As evidenced by the court practice of recent years, Ukraine is one of the countries with a favorable legal climate in terms of the recognition and enforcement of foreign judgments and arbitral awards on its territory.

 This is facilitated by the fact that Ukraine is a party to the United Nations on the Recognition and Enforcement of Foreign Arbitral Awards Convention of 1958, as well as a party to a number of bilateral treaties on legal assistance in civil and / or criminal cases, signed with such states as Poland, Moldova, Bulgaria, Georgia, USA, China, Turkey, Italy, Greece, Lithuania, Latvia, Estonia, Cyprus, Panama, and others.
 In addition, the national provisions expressly provide for a right of the creditor to initiate a recognition and enforcement procedure of foreign judgments and international arbitration awards in Ukraine.